 The article starts with a simple statement:

-During the brainstorming of the final look at the framework, authors of the article decided to use alliteration, so all of the 7 parts of the framework should start with an “S”.
-Probably because of this small trick the concept is still a must-have part of a business management toolkit.
+During the brainstorming of the final design of the framework, the authors of the article decided to use alliteration.
+All of the 7 parts of the framework should have started with an “S”.
+Probably because of this smart move, the concept is still a must-have part of a business management toolkit.

-The rest of 7-S are “Soft Ss,” meaning ideas that are informal, and difficult to measure:
+The rest of 7-S are “Soft Ss,” referring to less formal and difficult to measure concepts:

 - Shared Values